 Typically, our strategy is to begin holding quarterly meetings with our client to review all claims.

-We coach our client on the importance of prompt claims reporting.
+We coach our clients on the importance of prompt claims reporting.
 We also help our clients understand that it is in their best interest to be thorough in helping the insurer gather the facts on a claim.
 In other words, our client has to become a partner in investigating claims with the insurer.

 Here are four more important items you’ll want to consider to help regain control of your e-mod: